 Students should be up to date with routine immunisations.
-The School Nurses provide immunisations for day and boarding students in line with the Department of Health Immunisations schedule for North Somerset.
+The local health authority provides immunisations for day and boarding students in line with the Department of Health Immunisations schedule for North Somerset.

-Boarding students are also offered the annual influenza vaccination (through the Annual Consent), and a travel health immunisation service is provided.
-A charge applies for the influenza vaccination and some travel immunisations.
+Boarding students are also offered the annual influenza vaccination (through the Annual Consent) a charge applies for the influenza vaccinations.

-Parents/guardians will be contacted when immunisations are due, and have the right to accept or decline the immunisation.
+Parents/guardians will be contacted when immunisations are due and have the right to accept or decline the immunisation.
 Nevertheless, where students are 16 years and over, it is ultimately the student's decision whether to receive or decline immunisations and vaccinations.

-For further information, this website is helpful:
+For further information, this website is helpful: Vaccinations - NHS (www.nhs.uk)